 It is important to highlight that even if push notification is not currently delivered for whatever, the user may still be able approve a One-Touch login or transaction.

-The Futurae app and Futurae white label apps, whenever brought to foreground, will check if there are any pending authentication attempts and in case there are, the app will automatically fetch the required information and display the approval screen, enabling the user to approve a One-Touch session despite the notification being not delivered.
+The Futurae app and Futurae Access apps, whenever brought to foreground, will check if there are any pending authentication attempts and in case there are, the app will automatically fetch the required information and display the approval screen, enabling the user to approve a One-Touch session despite the notification being not delivered.

 This same capability can be achieved by customer apps which use the Futurae mobile SDK.
 For that you just need to make sure that your app follows our Account Status instructions for Android and iOS, whenever brought to foreground, or using some other kind of trigger.
 For example, an explicit "refresh" functionality in the UI of the app which enables the user to actively check for pending authentication sessions.